 Wrapping It Up

 I guess by now you know how to work from home and earn $200 a day doing Process Serving.
 In other to become a successful process server, you have to take note of all the requirements aforementioned above.

 Remember that training, certification, and experience are the three significant factors needed (assuming you live in the US).

-If who live in Canada, all you need to do is register a business, read about Process Serving or shadow a Process Server, understand the laws surrounding the job, then advertise your services online once you think you are ready.
+If you live in Canada, all you need to do is register a business, read about Process Serving or shadow a Process Server, understand the laws surrounding the job, then advertise your services online once you think you are ready.

 FIND PROCESS SERVERS & PRIVATE INVESTIGATORS IN TORONTO